microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/virtual-device-speech-to-text.md

         time.sleep(1)
     ```

 1. Run this app.
-Speak into your microphone and you will see the audio converted to text in the console.
+Speak into your microphone and the audio converted to text will be output to the console.

     ```output
     (.venv) ➜  smart-timer python3 app.py